Orlando rapper with known gang affiliation arrested, charged with racketeering, court records show - News Break

 Orlando rapper with known gang affiliation arrested, charged with racketeering, court records show

-ORLANDO, Fla. — An Orlando rapper who investigators said sparked a gang war in Orange County last year is now facing new charges.
+ORLANDO, Fla. — An Orlando rapper who investigators said sparked a gang war in Orange County last year is now one of at least eight people in the Orange County jail facing RICO (Racketeer Influenced and Corrupt Organizations) charges as part of a major investigation.

 Court documents show Jacquavius Smith, known as 9lokknine, was arrested on charges including racketeering and conspiracy to commit racketeering.